 Greg Giammittorio is a Partner in the firm’s Corporate and Intellectual Property Practices.
-He represents private and publicly held companies in all stages of growth on a range of issues involving mergers and acquisitions, joint ventures, strategic alliances, venture capital, and public and private securities offerings.
+He represents private and publicly held companies in all stages of growth on a range of issues involving mergers and acquisitions, joint ventures, strategic alliances, venture capital, corporate governance, and public and private securities offerings.
 Mr. Giammittorio has worked on mergers and acquisitions for software, government services, telecommunications, semiconductor, information technology, medical device, media, energy, and life science companies.

 He has developed numerous acquisition programs for companies whose growth strategy involves a consistent mix of both organic growth and growth through acquisitions.
 Mr. Giammittorio has served as lead outside counsel on hundreds of M&A and investment transactions, leveraged buy-outs and management buyouts.
 In addition, he has provided counsel to leading companies in the region on a variety of strategic commercial relationships involving matters such as strategic alliances, joint ventures, teaming agreements, joint research and development agreements, intellectual property licensing arrangements, and OEM, reseller, service provider and distribution agreements.

 Mr. Giammittorio also provides corporate governance and fiduciary duty counselling to companies and their directors, controlling stockholders, and others with governance duties.
 He has assisted companies in instituting policies and procedures and governance compliance templates.
 In addition, he helps boards of directors navigate the fulfillment of their fiduciary duties in specific transactions with challenging fact situations, such as interested party, going private, and similar situations.

 - The Advisory Board Company in the restructuring and reorganization of Evolent Health Holdings, Inc. and the related investments in Evolent Health by The Advisory Board Company, the University of Pittsburgh Medical Center, and TPG Capital.